hatlabs/SH-RPi-daemon/README.md

 ## Usage

-To configure the monitor behavior, directly edit the script or service files.
+To configure the daemon behavior, directly edit the script or service files.